 What dustbins were like

 Every household had its own dustbin for the family's rubbish.
-Dustbins were all different sizes and shapes, because householders bought their own according to their needs.
+Dustbins were all different sizes and shapes, because householders bought their own according to their needs and what was in the local shop at the time.
 All the dustbins were the same dark silver colour, though, because they were all galvanised to prevent them going rusty.
 There were of course no plastics.
 Each dustbin had two handles at the side for lifting, and the lid had a handle in the middle.

 Dustbins were always kept as much out of sight as possible, but they had to be kept in front gardens because the only access to back gardens in our Victorian style terraced houses was through the house.
 (Larger houses had an alleyway going through to the back.)
 My father was a very particular person, and quite a handyman.
 So our dustbin stood on tiles with a privet hedge on one side to make it as inconspicuous as possible.
 Apart from on collection day, it couldn't be seen from the street or parlour window.

-On collection day one of my parents would carry the dustbin out onto the pavement.
-Then once the bin was emptied, they would carry it back behind its privet hedge and disinfect it with a pink powder.
+On collection day, one of my parents would carry the dustbin out onto the pavement.
+Then once the dustman had emptied the bin, they would carry it back behind its privet hedge and disinfect it with a pink powder.

 Dustmen had a lot of dirty lifting to do and they often wore special hats with a flap at the back to protect their necks and backs.
-There is a song about it:
+In the 1960s there was a song about it:

 My old man's a dustman